Head shaking is a common phenomenon in dogs.

 While ear haematomas are not easily avoided, stopping or effectively treating the foundational factors.
 That is, causing head shaking will decrease the risk of this side effect.

 A food allergy is diagnosed by putting a dog on a diet that only includes one carbohydrate.
-And a single source of nutrition has not previously been supplied to the dog or has been hydrolyzed.
+And a single source of nutrition has not previously been supplied to the dog or hydrolyzed.

 Here’re some carbohydrate-rich foods to consider for your dog: